Working overseas travel insurance

 This policy is available to you whether you have a return or one-way ticket.
 You can buy cover from one month to 12 months, and don’t have to be working while you’re overseas to purchase this policy.

-Are you a Southern Cross Health Society member?
+1. What if I already have a Southern Cross Health Society policy?

 If you have a Southern Cross Health Insurance policy, you may be able to arrange to put it 'on hold' while you’re overseas.
 This means you won’t have to pay for two insurance policies at the same time, so you’ll have some extra spending money back in your pocket!
 Please refer to the Southern Cross Health Insurance website for more information.